nicfel/The-Structured-Coalescent/Simulations/README.md

 # Asymmetry

 Contains all needed scripts to generate and analyze the results of the **Estimation of rate asymmetries** section.
-The number of files is too large (28000 files) to provide them on git.
+The number of files is too large to provide them on git.

 # JointStateProbabilties